Nicol Williamson: Additional work

+Personality

-Williamson was known for throwing tantrums and engaging in other antics onstage.
-During the Philadelphia tryout of Inadmissible Evidence, a play in which he delivered a performance that would win him a Tony Award nomination in 1965, he punched the equally mercurial producer David Merrick.
+Williamson was known for throwing tantrums and engaging in other antics on stage.
+During the Philadelphia tryout of Inadmissible Evidence, a play in which he delivered a performance that would win him a Tony Award nomination in 1965, he punched the also-mercurial producer David Merrick.
 In 1968, he apologised to the audience for his performance one night while playing Hamlet and then walked off the stage, announcing he was retiring.
 In the early 1970s, Williamson left The Dick Cavett Show prior to a scheduled appearance, leaving the host and guest Nora Ephron to fill the remaining time.
 In 1976, he slapped actor Jim Litten during the curtain call for the Broadway musical Rex.
-According to actor Stacy Keach, Williamson was fired from the lead role in The Ninth Configuration (1980) for ripping out a telephone from his suite in the Budapest Hilton and tossing it through a plate glass window.
+According to actor Stacy Keach, Williamson was fired from the lead role in The Ninth Configuration (1980) for ripping out a telephone from the wall of his hotel suite in Budapest, and tossing it through a plate glass window.
 In 1991, he hit co-star Evan Handler on the backside with a sword during a Broadway performance of I Hate Hamlet.
+This notoriously resulted in Handler walking out of the theater and an understudy taking over his role mid-performance.